 Aquatic exercise, especially in warm water, relieves joint pain and increases flexibility.
 This is due to the water minimizing the impact on your muscles.
 Studies have found that swimming can also improve blood sugar control.
-It works both because it provides an aerobic workout and because the resistance provided by the water builds muscle.
+It works both because it provides an aerobic workout and because of the resistance provided by the water, it also builds muscle.
 As a result, your muscle cells absorb oxygen and nutrients more efficiently, which helps your body regulate blood sugar and heart rate.

 2.)
 Swimming Lessons Can Improve Mental Health

 “Swimming for your health” also applies to your mental and behavioral well-being.
 Dr. Denise Park of the University of Texas conducted a test on the effects of learning new things at an older age.
 She found that studying new, challenging skills—such as swimming—wards off cognitive decline, such as dementia and Alzheimer’s disease.
 Exercising for 45 minutes a day, three days a week can increase your brain volume.